k2s09/old-website/content/post/consumerism.md

 In today’s world, it is more important than ever to recognize the value of creative expression.
 We must be mindful of how consumerism is affecting our lives and strive to cultivate a balanced lifestyle that includes both consumption and creative expression.
 Only then will we be able to live lives that are truly meaningful and fulfilling.

+A personal example I can share in cutting endless consumerism is when I stopped liking and showing interest in a decent amount of mainstream technology.
+I used to watch LTT and other channels on Tech very, very frequently.
+Now, I focus on their educational content.
+Society in today's world is into a new high of consumerism and it is imperative we stop and look back.

 Early in my journey learning and applying various soft skills, building my character and embarking on projects, I realized that content creation is a must-have feather in one’s cap.
 The entire workflow in expressing your thoughts is conducive to growth.
+I was influenced by Dr. Jordan Peterson's words on the importance to be able to structure thoughts and how basal the need for development in this skill is.
 Hence, I wanted to become a writer, and here we are!
 I write opinion pieces and essays fairly regularly but don’t always publish them.

 So, reader!
 Consider channelising your voice and opinions, try writing!